apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Unifying Manual Scheduling, AutoTVM and Ansor in TOPI**

-Meta schedule provides an idiomatic approach to unify the three existing scheduling APIs in TVM:
+As described in Section 3.5, meta schedule provides an idiomatic approach to unify the three existing scheduling APIs in TVM:

-* Manual schedules are meta schedules without sampling instructions
+* Manual schedules are meta schedules without sampling instructions;
-* AutoTVM templates are meta schedules where knobs are replaced by sampling instructions
+* AutoTVM templates are meta schedules where knobs are replaced by sampling instructions;
-* Each of Ansor’s search rules generates a snippet of a meta schedule
+* Each of Ansor’s search rules generates a snippet of a meta schedule;

-We further allow mixing different styles of scheduling and exploring the union space, which could help dispatch to different implementations.
+* Mixture of the above three approaches to cover larger design space.

+It is future work to unify these existing scheduling APIs on TOPI operators.

+[1] Zheng, Lianmin, et al. "Ansor: Generating high-performance tensor programs for deep learning."
+14th {USENIX} Symposium on Operating Systems Design and Implementation ({OSDI} 20).
+2020.